Henry Benedict Stuart: Early life

-Henry was born in exile at the Palazzo Muti in Rome on 6 March 1725 and baptised on the same day by Pope Benedict XIII, 37 years after his grandfather James II and VII lost the thrones, and ten years after his father's failed attempt to regain it.
+Henry was born in exile at the Palazzo Muti in Rome on 6 March 1725 and baptised on the same day by Pope Benedict XIII, 37 years after his grandfather James VII and II lost the thrones, and ten years after his father's failed attempt to regain it.
 His father was James Francis Edward Stuart, known to his opponents as "the Old Pretender".
 His mother was the Princess Maria Klementyna Sobieska, granddaughter of the Polish King and Lithuanian Grand-Duke, John III Sobieski.
 Henry was apparently an intelligent child who could spell and write better than his older brother Charles.
 More introverted than Charles and more cautious in his approach to problems, Henry was described as pious and mild-mannered.

 Henry went to France in 1745 to help his brother, Prince Charles Edward Stuart ("Bonnie Prince Charlie", or "the Young Pretender") prepare the Jacobite rising of 1745.
 Attached to the French Royal Army, he was in nominal command of a cross-channel invasion force of some 10,000 men that never made it out of Dunkirk, and subsequently served under Maurice de Saxe at the siege of Antwerp.
 After the defeat at the Battle of Culloden (1746), Henry Stuart returned to Italy, aged 21.